dymaczew/fs20icam/LabGuides/restapi/README.md

 ### 15. Editing Event Triggers

 This is where you can set whether a failed response triggers a critical alert.
 A failed response is when the test returns a code 400 or above.
-For this exercise we are going to set the slider bar to “Off”.
+For this exercise we are going to set the slider bar to “On”.

 You can also set how many times the test threshold is breached before the event is sent.
 Again, this is going to be left at “0” for this exercise.